CHAPTER SIX—DEPARTURE

 Everything was final.
 Goodbyes said, possessions sent off.

-After clearing security, the Brophys skirted a corner into a wide hallway.
-The whole corridor smelled of carpet cleaner and greased escalator panels, marked off like a ruler with gate numbers and restrooms.
+After clearing security, the Knights skirted a corner into a wide hallway.
+The corridor smelled pungently of carpet cleaner and greased escalator panels, marked off like a ruler with gate numbers and restrooms.

-Her parents talked very little, and Heather busied herself with keeping up, contemplating the lingering grief for her old life and telling herself it would pass.
-She was relieved to finally just get the move over with.
+Her parents talked very little, and Heather busied herself with keeping up, contemplating the grief for her old life and telling herself it would pass.
+She hadn’t been happy in Dunesborough anyway, especially not after Angela moved away and contact became distant and one-sided.
+Big city life on the east coast was apparently much stronger than the bonds of junior high ride-or-dies.

 She sleepily traced the garish pattern in the carpet as they advanced.
 The rumble of a jet taking off attracted her attention to the window spanning most of the far wall.

 “By the way, Heather,” Richard said.
-“I invited another one of my colleagues to travel with us, so he’s on the same flight.
-Maybe you two will get to talk.”
+“I invited another one of my colleagues to travel with us, so he’s on the same flight.”

 Heather snapped her head around to look at him.
 “What?
-Why didn’t you tell me earlier?”
-She checked the elastic band haphazardly keeping her hair at bay.
+Why didn’t you warn me earlier?”
+She checked the elastic band haphazardly keeping her voluminous hair at bay.
 She hadn’t been able to sleep the night before.
 There were too many thoughts and anxieties running through her mind, crowded up against the edge of starting over.
+Taking the time to style it felt like an insulting amount of work for the occasion, so she left it to do whatever it wanted.

 The man lifted a hand in return and set his journal aside as they arrived.